i1li/punytag/README.md

 # Punytag

-Punytag is a tool that adds 2 columns to Namebase export files, providing additional information about Unicode and tags for each entry.
-It helps identify punycode status and basic tags for handshake domain names.
+Punytag is a tool that adds 2 columns to Namebase export files, which displays tags and unicode names (emojis or foreign characters).
+Sort your portfolio easier with punycode status and basic tags for handshake domain names.
 (HNS is root.
-If it's not in the rootzone, it's not web3)
+If it's not in the rootzone, it's not web3.)

 ## Features